clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 Supporting comments:

-> "Using it on new projects and justifying it over mainstream alternatives, this is more a cultural and perception issue.
-The biggest complaint I always hear is 'how will we find developers'"
+> "It is a challenge using it on new projects and justifying it over mainstream alternatives.
+The biggest complaint I always hear is 'how will we find developers'. " I think this is more of a perception challenge, the easiest way to reply would be to just point to success stories, or a very visible app or product."

 > "Outreach.
 Many people think language is dead"

-> "CTO of a startup that was in talks for an acquisition, and the company backed out of the deal because Clojure was used."

-> "Convincing business leadership that Clojure is a smart choice for building information systems... it's an unfortunate fact that in the world of startups that Clojure is generally seen as a niche language and therefore a hindrance to selling a company and maybe even also just to getting funding (sometimes)."
+> "In the world of startups Clojure is generally seen as a niche language and therefore a hindrance to selling a company and maybe even also just to getting funding (sometimes).
+A friend of mine is the CTO of a startup that was in talks for an acquisition, and the company backed out of the deal because Clojure was used."

-Members explicitly suggested that Clojurists Together could help by amplifying success stories and visible production use cases, supporting community "influencers" and advocates, and funding outreach/evangelism efforts aimed at both developers and business decision-makers.
+Members suggested amplifying success stories and visible production use cases, supporting community "influencers" and advocates, and funding outreach/evangelism efforts aimed at both developers and business decision-makers.

 ## 6. Theme: Jobs & Commercial Adoption